Definitions of Nonsense Literature

 [2] The idea of nonsense creation was developed in part in conversation with Kevin Shortsleeve, in a meeting of the Society for the Prevention of Sense (SFPS).

 [3] These mystical senses also touch on Alan Watts’s definition of nonsense as a representation of Zen philosophy, or G.K.
 Chesterton’s claim that the appreciation of nonsense is the closest approximation to religious faith we can find in literature.
-For details on these definitions, see Alan Watts, Nonsense (1967) (Dutton: New York, 1977) and G. K. Chesterton, “A Defence of Nonsense,” in The Defendant (London: J.M.
+For details on these definitions, see Alan Watts, Nonsense (1967) (New York: Dutton, 1977) and G. K. Chesterton, “A Defence of Nonsense,” in The Defendant (London: J.M.
 Dent & Sons, 1914), pp. 42-50.
 See also Aldous Huxley, “Edward Lear” in On the Margin (London: Chatto & Windus, 1923), pp. 167-172.

 from Anna Barton, “Nonsense Literature”